marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 feature hardware acceleration for elliptic-curve and AES cryptography as well as providing hardware based key storage.

-All such external co-processors provide high-endurance monotonic counters, useful for external verification of firmware downgrade/rollback attacks.
+All such external secure elements provide high-endurance monotonic counters, useful for external verification of firmware downgrade/rollback attacks.

 The external components communicate on the I²C bus and feature authenticated and encrypted sessions for host communication.